vamshipokkula-dev/codealpha_tasks/README.md

 -> A word guessing game where the player tries to guess the hidden word.

 # 3. Stock Portfolio Tracker
--.A Python application used to track stock investments and calculate portfolio value.
+-> A Python application used to track stock investments and calculate portfolio value.

 # Technology Used
 -> Python